Generic selectors

 Today, lithium-ion batteries can be found in countless electrical appliances and machinery, including industrial trucks such as electric forklifts or pallet trucks.
 All lithium-ion batteries have one thing in common: these powerful energy storage units need regular charging.

-Regardless of whether you use the Li-ion battery to power an industrial truck or a mobile phone, using the right charging method is important and will serve for the longest possible battery life.
-In our guide, you can read about what to look out for during the charging process, what to avoid and how to proceed so that your device is optimally charged and ready for operation.
+So, how do you charge a lithium-ion battery correctly?
+Regardless of whether you use the Li-ion battery to power an industrial truck or a mobile phone, using the right charging method is important to ensure the longest possible battery life.
+In our guide, you can read about how to charge lithium-ion batteries, what to look out for during the charging process, what to avoid, the best way to maintain lithium-ion batteries, and how to proceed so that your device is optimally charged and ready for operation.

-To prolong service life and avoid damage to the lithium-ion battery, you should consider the following charging tips:
+To prolong service life and avoid damage to the lithium-ion battery, you should consider the following charging tips for the best way to maintain lithium-ion batteries:

 Memory effect in lithium-ion batteries: does it exist or not?